Bertha Pappenheim: Personal life

 Women who influenced Pappenheim were Glückel of Hameln, Mary Wollstonecraft, and Helene Lange.
 Breuer describes her as a woman "of considerable intelligence, astonishingly astute reasoning and sharp-sighted intuition..."

 After her mother died in 1905 Pappenheim lived alone for many years without a private attachment.
 "Mir ward die Liebe nicht" ('love did not come to me'), she lamented in a poem dated 1911.

 In 1924 a close friendship began with Hannah Karminski, a woman 40 years her junior, when Karminski took over the leadership of the Jüdischer Mädchenclub ('Jewish Girl's Club').
 Both women spent their free time together as much as possible.
 When in 1925 Karminski moved for a time to Berlin, they wrote to each other almost daily.

 While on a trip in Austria in 1935, she donated two of her collections (lace and small cast iron objects) to the Museum of Applied Arts in Vienna.
 From Vienna she traveled on to Ischl.
 While traveling, her general condition deteriorated and she was taken to the Israelite Hospital in Munich.
 During an operation which took place there it was determined that she had a malignant tumor.
 Despite her illness she traveled, at the end of 1935, to Amsterdam in order to meet Henrietta Szold, the head of Youth Aliyah, and again to Galicia, to advise the Beth Jacob Schools.
 After returning to Frankfurt her condition deteriorated further and she became unable to leave her bed.
 She also had jaundice.

 During her last few days of life, she was summoned for questioning by the state police station in Offenbach, the reason being denunciation by an employee of the home.
 A girl with an intellectual disability had made what was considered by the police to be a derogatory comment about Adolf Hitler.
 Pappenheim refused to appear at the hearing because of poor health.
 After the hearing on 16 April 1936, for which she calmly but firmly supplied information regarding the accusation, no further steps were taken on the part of the police.

 She died on 28 May 1936, cared for until the end by her friend Karminski, and was buried next to her mother in the Jewish cemetery in Frankfurt.

 After Pappenheim's death, Karminski took over many of her roles in the JBF.
-On 9 December 1942, Karminski was brought to the extermination camp in Auschwitz-Birkenau where she was murdered on 4 June 1943.
+On 9 December 1942, Karminski was taken to the extermination camp in Auschwitz-Birkenau where she was murdered on 4 June 1943.